Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: Introduction

 \subsection{Overview}

 The concept of scattering diagram comes from the work of Kontsevich-Soibelman \cite{MR2181810} and Gross-Siebert \cite{MR2846484} in mirror symmetry.
 In this context, a scattering diagram is an algebraic structure which is supposed to encode the behavior of holomorphic discs with boundary on torus fibers of the Strominger-Yau-Zaslow fibration \cite{MR1429831}.
 Essentially the same algebraic structure appears in an a priori completely different setting: the wall-crossing behavior of Donaldson-Thomas counts of semistable objects in a Calabi-Yau triangulated category of dimension $3$, upon variation of the stability condition \cite{kontsevich2008stability, MR2951762, MR3330788}.
-Some precise connection between scattering diagrams and spaces of stability conditions for quivers with potential has been established by Bridgeland \cite{MR3710055}, recently followed by Cheung-Mandel \cite{cheung2019donaldson}.
+A precise connection between scattering diagrams and spaces of stability conditions for quivers with potential has been established by Bridgeland \cite{MR3710055}, recently followed by Cheung-Mandel \cite{cheung2019donaldson}, and has been used by the author and Arg\"uz \cite{AB21} to prove new results on the structure of quiver Donaldson--Thomas invariants such as the flow tree formula conjectured by Alexandrov-Pioline \cite{AP19} .

 The aim of the present paper is to explore further this connection between stability conditions and scattering diagrams in a specific geometric example.
 We consider the complex projective plane $\PP^2$ and the space of Bridgeland stability conditions $\Stab(\PP^2)$ \cite{MR2373143} on the bounded derived category $\D^b(\PP^2)$ of coherent sheaves on $\PP^2$.
 The space $\Stab (\PP^2)$ is a complex manifold of complex dimension $3$.
 We focus on a particular subset $U$ of $\Stab (\PP^2)$ of complex dimension $1$.
 Using as input the intersection cohomology of the moduli spaces of semistable objects in $\D^b(\PP^2)$ at various points of $U$, we construct a scattering diagram $\fD^{\PP^2}_{u,v}$ on $U$.
-On the other hand, we give some purely algorithmic definition of another scattering diagram $S(\fD^{\iin}_{u,v})$ on $U$.
+On the other hand, we give a purely algorithmic definition of another scattering diagram $S(\fD^{\iin}_{u,v})$ on $U$.

 Our main result is that these two scattering diagrams coincide.

 \begin{thm}[=Theorem \ref{thm_main_precise}] We have

 \end{thm}